jeans11/draft-js-transform/README.md

-# Draftjs parser
+# Draftjs transform

-Parser for convert Draftjs ContentState.
+A librairie for transform Draftjs ContentState.

 # How to use